graevy/graevy.github.io/content/posts/subtitles.md

 - When encoding the video, we can look at the output we just generated and compare it to the input.
 If it smells bad, we can tune the quantization, include/exclude a motion vector, etc., and try again, machine-learning style.

-What problems exist with these compression scheme?
+What problems exist with these compression schemes?

 - Those dark pixels aren't *100%* dark.
 It's not the *exact* same color from frame to frame.
 - What happens if I lose a frame or two?
 Video IS often streamed via UDP, after all, and we're assuming lossless *transmission* when we rely only on frame deltas rather than complete rasters.